tjvantoll/www.tjvantoll.com/source/_posts/2015-03-19-nativescript-ios-navigation-bars.markdown

 categories: [NativeScript]
 ---

 I've gotten a whole lot of questions about adding navigation bars to NativeScript iOS apps, so I thought I'd write a quick post about it.
-First of all, a `<NavBar>` element is coming in NativeScript 1.0 (May), so everything I'm describing will be a lot easier to do soon.
-But I still find this temporary workaround worth discussing as it shows off how easy the NativeScript runtime makes it to tinker with native APIs.

 <!-- more -->